sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 - Support start/stop of RCC
 - Support configuration of RCC per VRF per address-family
 - Support configuration to notify user of inconsistent routes & nexthops
-- Support configuration to enable/disable rectifying inconsistent routes & nexthops
-- Support the threshold time period for making route as inconsistent
-- Support the periodicity of RCC
 - Support display to list the result of RCC
-- Support the logging of actions taken for rectification

 ## 2.3 Scalability Requirements